codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 ```

-I somehow figured out that this issue is caused by these libraries being in our cabal file:
+After some reflection, figured out that this issue is caused by these libraries being in our Cabal file:

 ```
 name:                test-cassandra-cql